We are committed to protecting the privacy of the information that we collect about you during your time with our service.

 - provide reasons for the delay in responding as soon as practicable but no later than 30 days after receiving the request.

-If you have a complaint about our privacy practices or our handling of your personal and sensitive information, please contact your past or current worker or our Privacy Officer (details below).
+If you have a complaint about our privacy practices or our handling of your personal and sensitive information, please contact your past or current worker or our Privacy Office (details below).

 We will not normally adopt as our own, an identifier of an individual that has been assigned by other organisations.
 We will not disclose an identifier assigned to an individual unless the disclosure is permitted under the privacy legislation.

 Where lawful and practicable, we will take all reasonable steps to comply with a request to access our services on an anonymous basis or using a pseudonym.
-However, we may not be able to deliver the services in question if you do not provide us with the personal information requested.
+However, our ability to do so may depend on the requirements of the program and we may not be able to deliver the services requested.

 Transborder data flows

-If we are otherwise required to send information overseas we will take measures to protect your personal information.
-We will ensure that either the destination country has similar protections in relation to privacy or that we enter into contractual arrangements with the recipient of your personal information that safeguards your privacy.
+If we are otherwise required to send information overseas (e.g., data hosting) we will take necessary measures to protect your personal information.
+We will ensure that either the destination country has similar protections in relation to privacy, de-identify your information or enter into contractual arrangements with the recipient that safeguards your privacy.

 How to contact us